My Cadalyst interview that was never published

 I’ve been recently asked to answer a few questions by Nancy Spurling Johnson, a journalist writing for Cadalyst.
-As agreed, she didn’t publish my interview plainly but rather used my answer to write a white paper sponsored by IMSI, the company making TurboCAD.
+As agreed, she didn’t publish my interview verbatim but instead used my answer to write a white paper sponsored by IMSI, the company that makes TurboCAD.
 The white paper was published on May 25th, 2016.
-I assume I’m not allowed to post the white paper PDF, but I can at least post my original answers to Nancy questions.
+I assume I’m not allowed to post the white paper PDF, but I can at least post my original answers to Nancy’s questions.

 Cadalyst white paper: a fragment